AImissq/diglet/README.md

 Diglet is an *end-to-end encrypted* reverse HTTPS tunnel server and client.
-It enables you to securely make any HTTP(S) server running behind a restrictive NAT or firewall to the internet.
+It enables you to securely make any HTTP(S) server running behind a restrictive NAT or firewall accessible from the internet.

 Installation
 ------------